senarclens/senarclens.github.io/programming/index.md

 * [Best Open Source Programs For Students to Participate](https://www.geeksforgeeks.org/best-open-source-programs-for-students-to-participate/)

 Particularly the latter gives good starting points that may even be used for final year projects.
-Also, recruites in IT companies will be impressed if you have a successful portfolio of open source contributions!
+Also, recruiters in IT companies will be impressed if you have a successful portfolio of open source contributions!

 {% include list.liquid %}